 Key Differences Between Hard Drive vs RAM

-let us discuss some of the major Difference Between Hard Drive vs RAM:
+let us discuss some of the major Difference Between a Hard Drive vs RAM:

-- RAM is volatile i.e. temporary storage data can’t be stored for a longer period but on the other hand, hard disk is non-volatile data can be stored for a longer period.
+- RAM is volatile, i.e. temporary storage data can’t be stored for a longer period, but on the other hand, hard disk is non-volatile data that can be stored for a longer period.

 Examples of Storage Devices

 - CD-ROM or DVD-ROM (optical)

 - Tape drive (magnetic)